yasmine-11/FP-Fake-News-Detection/README.md

 # FP-Fake-News-Detection
+### News Classification: Real, Fake or AI.
-[CM3070] Final project module, Fake news detection template
+[CM3070] Final project module, Adapted from the NLP fake news detection template.

 The rapid spread of misinformation and the rise of AI- generated content present new challenges in detecting